reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     * Next, you augment the message with additional properties - here, for example, you set the **temperatureAlert** property to true if the **currentTemperature** is greater than 30, otherwise false.

     * You then send the telemetry message via the **await deviceClient.SendEventAsync(message);** call.
 Note that this line contains an **await** keyword.
-This instructs the compiler that the following code is asynchronous and will complete some time in the future - when it does complete, this method will continue executing on the next line.
+This instructs the compiler that the following code is asynchronous and will complete sometime in the future - when it does complete, this method will continue executing on the next line.

     * Finally, you write the message string to the local console window to show that telemetry has been sent to IoT Hub, and then wait for 1000 milliseconds (1 second) before repeating the loop.